johnwcowan/r7rs-work/FuturesCowan.md

 Unfortunately, because the primordial future's "specific" field is not reliably initialized, these mechanisms are not available to it.

-The `future-quantum` and `future-quantum-set!` procedures are just `thread-quantum` and `thread-quantum-set!` from SRFI 21.
-They are made mandatory in this SRFI because the trivial fallbacks of returning 0 (an impossible quantum value) and doing nothing, respectively, can be implemented in systems that don't support SRFI 21.
-In any case, they have nothing to do with prioritized threads.

 The `future-timeout-exception?` procedure is just `join-timeout-exception?`.